Sunrise Photo by Daniele Franchi

 Traditional Short Stories

-The Purloined Letter by Edgar Allan Poe (6,400 words)
+The Purloined Letter by Edgar Allan Poe (6,400 words) AUDIO

 Plain to see.

-The Red-Headed League by Arthur Conan Doyle (9,150 words)
+The Red-Headed League by Arthur Conan Doyle (9,150 words) AUDIO

 A common theme in most detective stories is superior observation skills and deductive reasoning.
 A defining feature of Arthur Conan Doyle’s Red-Headed League is the way the facts presented by the gullible Wilson appear so bizarre to Watson as to defy interpretation.